I was never an angry black woman

-I needed my own space and some help to find me semi-independent housing.
+I needed my own space and some help to find semi-independent housing.

-Unfortunately, when my son was eighteen months old Children's Services came back in our lives again as I was in a domestic violence relationship
+Unfortunately, when my son was eighteen months old children's services came back into our lives again as I was in a domestic violence relationship.

 This time my son was placed on a child protection plan.
 However, I had a really lovely social worker who recognised my potential as a mother and the love that I had for my son and within four months he was removed from the plan.